These Processed Foods May Be Killing You (And How To Avoid Them)

 Refined sugars hide everywhere and are consumed in quantities that wouldn't have even been thought possible just 40 years ago.
 They hide under names like sucrose, agave nectar, aspartame, high-fructose corn syrup, honey, neotame, stevia extract, saccharin, sucralose, sugar alcohols, etc. Make sure to check your yogurts, breads, beverages, crackers, and other snacks to see if they're filled with these refined sugars and avoid them at all costs.

 When making low-fat and fat-free kinds of foods, the fat is taken out and then, to make these foods still taste good, they're filled with even more unhealthy and processed ingredients.
 Fat-free and low-fat yogurts, milks, ice creams, crackers, etc are not healthy alternatives.
 Better to go with the full-fat options or opt for fresh foods like fruits, vegetables or nuts instead.

 Cutting out processed foods doesn't mean that you have to cut out great taste.
-You can join our FREE Faithful & Fit Program below and get access to hundreds of great, cost-effective recipes that will help you start cutting out these harmful processed foods.
-Use the form to get sign up!
+You can gain access to our FREE online cookbook for hundreds of great, cost-effective recipes that will help you start cutting out these harmful processed foods.
+Click the button below to learn more and get signed up TODAY.

 Guest post provided by Bree Rossi who has a masters degree in neuroscience from the University of Iowa, and loves sharing what she's learned about the brain as it relates to health and fitness.
 In her free time, Bree enjoys swimming, reading, eating, and hanging out with Jesus.